BurnOutTrader/tick-trader/README.md

 ## 📬 Data delivery to strategies

-- EngineRuntime sends Responses to your Strategy implementation via callbacks:
+- EngineRuntime delivers data to your Strategy via callbacks:
-  - on_tick, on_quote, on_depth (OrderBook), on_bar
+  - on_tick, on_quote, on_mbp10 (Depth/OrderBook), on_bar
   - on_orders_batch, on_positions_batch, on_account_delta_batch
   - on_subscribe/on_unsubscribe for control acknowledgments
-- Ensure your Strategy’s desired_topics returns the coarse topics you want; the engine handles the initial topic-level Subscribe automatically (no FlowCredit needed).
+- SHM-first for hot feeds:
+  - Hot market data (Ticks, Quotes, MBP10) is produced into per-(topic,key) SHM snapshots by the provider adapter.
+  - The Router emits Response::AnnounceShm for each (topic,key) once available.
+  - The engine, upon AnnounceShm, spawns a lightweight polling task that reads snapshots from SHM and invokes your callbacks.
+No duplicate UDS messages are sent for these topics while SHM is active.
+- UDS is still used for:
+  - Control-plane (subscribe/unsubscribe acks, pings, discovery), orders/positions/account events (lossless), bars/candles, and any topic not backed by SHM.
+- Fallback behavior:
+  - If SHM is not announced for a subscribed hot stream, the engine continues to receive the corresponding UDS batches and dispatches callbacks as before.
+- Strategy code does not change: you continue to implement the same callbacks; the engine selects the transport.

 ## 📈 Symbology quick reference